Getting Started

 • Comparisons to similar communities in our award database, particularly based upon the Building Blocks of a Bicycle Friendly Community and characteristics such as population and type of community; and

-• If necessary, review of public and advocate surveys or direct outreach to local advocates.
+• If necessary, review the public and advocate surveys or direct outreach to local advocates.